jharwell/sierra/docs/src/plugins/execenv/hpc/pbs.rst

 PBS HPC Plugin
 ==============

 This HPC environment can be selected via ``--execenv=hpc.pbs``.
-In this HPC environment, SIERRA will run experiments spread across multiple allocated nodes by a PBS compatible scheduler such as Moab.
+In this HPC environment, SIERRA will run experiments spread across multiple nodes allocated by a scheduler from the PBS family: OpenPBS / PBS Pro, or legacy Torque.

 The following table describes the PBS-SIERRA interface.
-Some PBS environment variables are used by SIERRA to configure experiments during stage {1,2}; if they are not defined SIERRA will throw an error.
+Some PBS environment variables are used by SIERRA to configure experiments during stage {1,2}; if the required ones are not defined SIERRA will throw an error.
+Because OpenPBS / PBS Pro and Torque expose per-node resources differently, :ref:`Engine` plugins wanting to use the # of allocated cores to set run-time parameters will need to query the environment to see which variable is available:

+- ``PBS_NUM_PPN`` (Torque),
+- ``NCPUS`` (OpenPBS / PBS Pro)

 The following environmental variables are used in the PBS HPC environment: